AndrewWPhillips/eggql/TUTORIAL.md

 #### Arguments

-For resolver arguments, just add the description at the end of each argument using the `args` option of the `graphql` tag.
-For example, this add "units used for the returned height" to the `unit` argument of the `height` resolver.
+For resolver arguments, just add the description at the end of each argument.
+For example, this adds the description "units used for the returned height" to the `unit` argument of the `height` resolver.

 ```Go
 	Height  func(int) float64 `egg:"height(unit:LengthUnit=METER# units used for the returned height)"`